grafana/intro-to-mltp/README.md

 ## Grafana Cloud

->**Note**: By default, as mentioned in the Grafana Agent section, metrics, logs, traces and profiles are scraped by default from every service.
+>**Note**: By default, as mentioned in the Grafana Alloy section, metrics, logs, traces and profiles are scraped by default from every service.
 If sending metrics to Grafana Cloud, check the number of signals (for example, for metrics, the number of [active series](https://grafana.com/docs/grafana-cloud/billing-and-usage/active-series-and-dpm/)) that you can store without additional cost.

 In the following configuration instructions, you can generate a general purpose `write`` scope token that will work with metrics, logs and traces, but note that the profiling token is separate and needs to be generated specifically for Pyroscope.

-This demo can be run against Grafana Cloud by configuring the `agent/endpoints-cloud.json` file for each signal.
+This demo can be run against Grafana Cloud by configuring the `alloy/endpoints-cloud.json` file for each signal.
 This differs slightly for each of the signals.

 1. Metrics - Navigate to the `Prometheus` section of your [Grafana Cloud stack](https://grafana.com/docs/grafana-cloud/account-management/cloud-portal/) and scroll to the `Sending metrics` section.
 Use the `url` denoted to replace the `<metricsUrl>` value in the JSON file.
 If you do not already have a scope token to write metrics, you can generate one under the `Password / API Token` section. *Ensure that the token is a `write` scope token.* Replace the `<metricsUsername>` and `<metricsPassword>` entries with the username and token denoted in the Cloud Stack page.
 2. Logs - Navigate to the `Loki` section of your [Grafana Cloud stack](https://grafana.com/docs/grafana-cloud/account-management/cloud-portal/) and scroll to the `Sending Logs` section.
 Use the `url` denoted to replace the `<logsUrl>` value in the JSON file, but do not include the username and token in the url.
 It should look something like this: `https://logs-prod3.grafana.net/loki/api/v1/push`.
 If you do not already have a scope token to write metrics, you can generate one under the `Replace <Grafana.com API Token>` section. *Ensure that the token is a `write` scope token.* Replace the `<logsUsername>` and `<logsPassword>` entries with the username and token denoted in the Cloud Stack page.